shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 ### Pull-down resistor:
 - Use to keep an unused input pin a low value.
 ### Signal Processing:
-- High-Pass filter: remove low-frequency signals.
+- High-Pass filter: Remove low-frequency signals.
 - Low-Pass filter: Allow only lower than the cutoff frequency.
 - Increasing sample rate and apply filtering to the digitized signal could solve some issues.
-- To collect data in parallel and in sync -> User timmers (to coordinate the collection in sync) and DMA
+- To collect data in parallel and in sync -> User timmers (to coordinate the collection in sync) and DMA.
 ### Embedded Systems Periferals:
 - Serial Communication Interfaces (SCI) like RS-232, RS-422, RS-485, etc.
 - Synchronous Serial Communication Interface like I2C, SPI, SSC, and ESSI.